OUTAGE MGMT

 Estimated Time of Restoration

-AI-powered restoration predictions trained on your DSO's historical data , same circuit, same cause, same weather conditions.
+AI-powered ETR predictions trained on your utility's historical restoration data , same circuit, same cause, same weather conditions.
 The model achieves 85% accuracy within 2 hours of actual restoration, compared to the industry-average 50-60% accuracy from dispatcher estimates.
-Estimates update continuously as crew status, weather, and damage assessment data change.
+ETRs update continuously as crew status, weather, and damage assessment data change.

 02:34:15